AdobeDocs/workfront.en/help/classic/timesheets/create-and-manage-timesheets/view-and-manage-comments-timesheets.md

    ![](assets/15.png)

-1. (Optional) To configure comments to be displayed in the timesheet, see [View comments on a timesheet](#viewing-comments-on-a-timesheet).
+1. (Optional) To configure comments to be displayed in the timesheet, see [View comments on a timesheet](#view-comments-on-a-timesheet).

-### Comment on a work item in a timesheet
+### Comment on a work item in a timesheet {#comment-on-a-work-item-in-a-timesheet}

 You can comment on individual items in the timesheet, update their Actual Start Date or Condition.
 The update displays in the Updates area of the object associated with the logged time.